unisoncomputing/unison-llm-support/unison-language-guide.md

 List.zipWith (x -> y -> x*10 + y) [1,2,3] [4,5]
 ```

+Once again, a multi-argument lambda just separates the arguments by spaces.

 ## Type Variables and Quantification

 In Unison, lowercase variables in type signatures are implicitly universally quantified.
 You can also explicitly quantify variables using `forall`: